jejacks0n/mercury/README.md

 Hey international open source contributors, want to contribute to the Mercury Editor project without having to do much coding?
 We're looking for good translations.
 If you have a good grasp of english, another common language, and have the desire and time to do a translation for the project it would be awesome to hear from you.
-Just shoot me a message or email and I'll provide more details.
-While any translation would be a good thing, the languages that seem like they would give the most value are:
+The easiest way to submit is to fork the project, create a locale file with your translation, and submit a pull request -- in this way you can get full credit for your contributions.

-- French
+- French (pending)
 - German
-- Spanish
+- Spanish (pending)
 - Japanese
 - Chinese
-- Dutch
+- Dutch (pending)
+- Portuguese (pending)

 ## Awesomeness